 5. Strengthen Flooring

-Depending on the type of flooring you have, you could be facing a variety of options in the remodel process.
-If you have carpet, you are facing a difficult process in drying and repairing the floors.
+Depending on the type of flooring you have, you could face various options in the remodeling process.
+If you have carpet, you are facing a complex process in drying and repairing the floors.
 Often, the carpet will need to be dried and cleaned, and sometimes completely replaced.
 At this point, it is a good idea to use a water-resistant flooring type during the remodel.
 Tile is typically better with standing water after flooding.
 Carpet, laminate, and hardwood do not perform well with water.

 6. From the Window to the Wall

-In many instances, a lot of the damage harms the exterior of the home.
-Flying debris, tree limbs, water, and wind can really test the exterior of the home.
+In many instances, a lot of the damage harms the home’s exterior.
+Flying debris, tree limbs, water, and wind can test the home’s exterior.
 The damage might lead to necessary remodeling for broken windows and damaged walls.
 Windows can be replaced with hurricane-rated windows and other resistant, strong windows.